-Call to Action: The changes made in Call to Action, will be reflected in the original action (from where the script is called).
-But where as in Copy Action , the changes made in the script ,will not effect the original script(Action)
+Answer: Call to Action: The changes made in Call to Action will be reflected in the original action (from where the script is called).
+But whereas in Copy Action, the changes made in the script, will not affect the original script(Action)

 Index Id is the order in which the object appears in your AUT relative to other similar objects.
 E.g if you have 2 links, then index id=0 will be the first link and index id=1 will be the second link.

 The answer to this question is entirely dependent on where the object lies, whether it is within the same parent or not.

 11. What is Cross-Site Scripting?

 Answer: Cross-Site Scripting is a thread in the dynamic website.
 It is also known as XSS.
 Cross-site scripting occurs when a web application gathers malicious data from a user.
 The data is collected in the hyperlinked form which contains malicious content within it.
 It allows malicious code to be inserted into the web page.
 The web page can be a simple HTML code or a client-side script.
 When the malicious code is inserted in page and clicked by some user, the malicious code becomes a part of the web request of the user.
 This request can also execute on the user’s computer and steal information.

 Answer: VB Script does not have any specific throw object.
 (At least to the best of my knowledge) This question will not come up unless a specific add-in that supports this feature is explored.